 Where is Trevor Sinclair now?

-Upon retiring from playing, Sinclair stayed in the UAE, Sinclair hosted the football talk show Final Score, a programme that reviews the week’s action from the Premier League on the Abu Dhabi Sports Channel.
+Upon retiring from playing, Sinclair stayed in the UAE where he hosted the football talk show Final Score, a programme that reviews the week’s action from the Premier League on the Abu Dhabi Sports Channel.

-He also worked as a coach out in Dubai for football academy Go-Pro Sports coaching young talent until he moved back to the UK in 2014 where he linked up with former QPR team-mate Darren Peacock as his assistant at non-league Lancaster City.
+He also worked as a coach for football academy Go-Pro Sports coaching young talent until he moved back to the UK in 2014 where he linked up with former QPR team-mate Darren Peacock as his assistant at non-league Lancaster City.

 After a disappointing start to the 2015-16 season, the pair left the club by mutual consent after both feeling they had taken the club as far as they could.